vinayvtiwari/simple-web-app-do/README.md

 ```shell
 COPY index.html do-kube-image.png do-logo.png /usr/share/nginx/html
 ```
-Copies index.html, do-kube-image.png, and do-logo.png files from the current directory (on the ubuntu machine) into the Docker image
+Copies index.html, do-kube-image.png and do-logo.png files from the current directory (on the ubuntu machine) into the Docker image

 - **Building our own image**
-We did not specify the docker file, because the .(dot) at the end means, the Dockerfile is in the current folder. we using the name in the format of **[DOCKER_USERNAME/IMAGE_NAME_YOU_WANT_TO_KEEP]**.
+Docker build command is used to build the image.
+To tag the image We use -t.
+We did not specify the docker file, because the .(dot) at the end means, the Dockerfile is in the current folder. we using the name in the format of **[DOCKERHUB_USERNAME/IMAGE_NAME_YOU_WANT_TO_KEEP]**.
 It is required because next we will also push it to the dockerhub  so that it can be dowloaded and utilized within the kubernetes environment.

 ```shell
 docker build -t vinayti/simple-website-demo .